 No. The credit bureau simply reports the information that it has collated about you to those that you have consented to receive your information.

-If a service provider has reported negative information about your performance on a loan, that information will be shared, on request, with other services providers that you do business with.
-In other to trust you with their money or services that you agree to pay for later, the service provider will obtain a credit report from the credit bureau.
+If a service provider has reported negative information about your performance on a loan, that information will be shared, on request, with other service providers that you do business with.
+In order to trust you with their money or services that you agree to pay for later, the service provider will obtain a credit report from the credit bureau.
 Your credit report will provide information about how trustworthy you have been with meeting your obligations with other service providers.
-Without this information services providers will be reluctant to do business with you because they run the risk of losing their money.
+Without this information service providers will be reluctant to do business with you because they run the risk of losing their money.

 Exactly!
-Permissible purposes include when you get a loan, rent a flat, seek for employment, receive goods or services on credit, transfer large amounts of money, etc.
+Permissible purposes include when you get a loan, rent a flat, seek employment, receive goods or services on credit, transfer large amounts of money, etc.

 What is CreditRegistry CreditConnection?

 CreditRegistry is Nigeria’s pioneer and leading credit bureau operator since 2003.
 If you have ever been given credit or provided a service and allowed to pay later, this CreditConnection service is designed just for you!